pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/index.md

 in its pipeline specification file.

-Based on this specification file, the data in the `input` of your pipeline is "glob-ed" or "broken down" in datums each of which can contain 1 to many files.
+Based on this specification file, the data in the `input` of your pipeline is turned in datums each of which can contain 1 to many files.
 Pachyderm provides a wide variety of ways to define the granularity of each datum.